XCOM Chimera Squad guide: 25 tips and tricks for beginners

 - Arresting enemies with subdue or Cherub’s Kinetic Shield Bash ability can give you a chance to gain more Intel.
 The more enemies arrested, the higher the chance.

-- If you find your units are getting controlled by enemies with psionic abilities, use a flashbang grenade to disorientate them and lose the mind control link.
-Killing them also severs the link.
+- If you find your units are getting controlled by enemies with psionic abilities, use a flashbang grenade to disorientate the enemy and lose the mind control link.
+Killing the psionic enemy also severs the link.

 - If you are playing a mission with the option to evacuate, make sure you take a pot shot at enemies or disrupt them before clicking the “Evac” button.
 Evacuating the mission is a free action.